bug400/capasm/README.md

 See https://github.com/bug400/capasm for details
 ```

-*capasm* provides built in global symbol tables for the HP-83/85, HP86/87
+*capasm* provides built-in global symbol tables for the HP-83/85, HP86/87
 or HP-75 computers.
 The required symbol table is selected with the *-g*
 option.
 The naming of these tables is: